 Campaign to change the law

 Friends at the End supports the right of everyone to have a good death, including the right to die at a time and place of their choosing.
-Currently in Scotland there is no legislation to address either assisted dying or euthanasia.
+Currently, in Scotland, there is no legislation prohibiting or allowing assisted dying.
+Instead, assisted dying is considered the common law crime of homicide.
+We aim to change this by legalising assisted dying via our democratically elected parliament.

-We advocate for the legalisation of assisted dying, where a terminally ill person takes a life-ending medication themselves.
+We advocate for a law that allows a terminally ill person to take life-ending medication themselves.
 We do not advocate for euthanasia, where someone else, usually a doctor, administers the life-ending medication.
-Exceptions to this include where the person is unable to self ingest.
+Exceptions to this include where the person is unable to self-ingest.
 To find out more, see Assisted dying.

 Our assisted dying model